Discreet Confidential Consultation (213) 374-3952

 We will look at your past and try to use some of those things to paint a picture of you so that the prosecutor and judge will give you a break and you can avoid some of the horrible consequences of a rape conviction.

 So, if you want the best, you've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
-The Hedding Law Firm offers a free case review by phone or use the contact form.
+The Hedding Law Firm offers a free case review by phone or by using the contact form.

 Related Content: